jasysak/COP2805C_codingwolves/README.md

 To run this program, on your console/terminal of the IDE do the following:
 1) $ mvn clean
 2) $ mvn jetty:run

+Future iterations of this project will include a runnable war file with embedded jetty server.